 Don't sleep on the floor.
 Inflate an air bed and put a mat or blankets under the air bed as you will lose a lot of warmth through the ground.

 Put down rugs and a tent carpet.
 Again, this helps with ground insulation.
-Believe me, it makes a big difference, even in summer.
+It makes a big difference, even in summer.

-At night, having a campfire can help keep warm.
+At night, having a campfire can help keep you warm.
 Find sites that permit campfires.

 Take plenty of layers.
-Base layers are still good for night at this time of year.
+Base layers are still good for the night at this time of year.